 Matching and stacking The best way to save with coupons is to match coupons with a sale.
 Sometimes buying a name-brand product with a 35¢ coupon is still more expensive than just picking up the generic version.
 But if that name-brand product is on sale AND you have a coupon, you could be getting a great deal.
 Keep an eye on the store ads to see what’s on sale each week, and browse the printable coupons here at Wichita on the Cheap to see if you can find a coupon to match.

 Stacking means using two different coupons on one product–for example, combining a store coupon with a manufacturer’s coupon–to get the best price.
 The opportunities to stack coupons seem to be decreasing, but keep your eyes open.
 They do come around once in a while!
 It’s important to remember that just because you get a coupon from a store doesn’t mean it’s a store coupon.
 Some of the ones that print out at the register will say “Manufacturer’s Coupon” along the top.
-That’s not a store coupon.
+That’s not a store coupon, sadly.

 Couponing requires a time investment.
 I’ve experienced seasons of my life where I’ve had to sacrifice some savings at the grocery store just to get everything done in a day.
 However, I’ve also met single moms who have 3 kids and 2 jobs and still find time to clip and organize and shop, so I know it can be done.